 Years on TV: 1969 – 1973; 1983 – 1989

-This little quizzy show added an element of shopping, as contestants were offered discout deals via “Instant Bargains” throughout the course of the show.
+This little quizzy show added an element of shopping, as contestants were offered discount deals via “Instant Bargains” throughout the course of the show.
 Plus they could haggle with the host to make the deal even sweeter.
-Big winners could return the next day and have the chance to win a big ticket item, like a car.
+Big winners could return the next day and have the chance to win a big-ticket item, like a car.
 Totally boring… but oh, but that loveable cheeseball host Jim Perry.

 19. Distraction (comedy central)